“How do you tell the difference between a phase or just bad parenting?”

 I invited my friend, Katie Linkous, to speak into the statements expressed above and the underlying fear they represent.
-As a mom of 4, Katie weathers her fair share of parenting challenges.
-Listen to her wise perspective on overcoming the fears of parenting failure.
+As a mom of four, Katie weathers her fair share of parenting challenges.
+Listen to her wise perspective on overcoming the fears of parenting failure:

 Who defines what good parents look like?
 Today, there are many voices sharing their opinions on how the task of parenting should be tackled.
 It is easy to get lost in all of the theories and methods that we have access to.
 It’s likely you feel unequipped, despite all of the books you have read.
 It’s easy to become fearful of messing up.

 If you are a believer, you have wisdom living inside you.
-It was by Wisdom that God created (Proverbs 3:19).
-Drawing from wisdom, whether by the Holy Spirit speaking directly to your heart about a situation with your child, or from the written Word, will remove the questions from parenting.
+It was by wisdom that God created (Prov.
+3:19).
+Drawing from wisdom, whether by the Holy Spirit speaking directly to your heart about a situation with your child or from the written Word, will remove the questions from parenting.

-I can read books and surround myself with godly influence, but ultimately, I have to trust that God chose me to be the mother of my children.
-Because He chose me, He is also equipping me on a continual basis to train my children in the way they should go so that they will not depart from it!
-(Proverbs 22:6)
+I can read books and surround myself with godly influences, but ultimately, I have to trust that God chose me to be the mother of my children.
+Because He chose me, He is also equipping me on a continual basis to train my children in the way they should go so that they will not depart from it (Prov.
+22:6)!

-Questions about discipline, integrity, life skills, time management…all have answers in Jesus.
-Scripture tells us that even when we are weak and don’t know how to pray for what we need, the Spirit is interceding on our behalf (Romans 8:26).
+Questions about discipline, integrity, life skills, time management—all of these have answers in Jesus.
+Scripture tells us that even when we are weak and don’t know how to pray for what we need, the Spirit is interceding on our behalf (Rom.
+8:26).
 There isn’t anyone in the world with all the answers on how to raise your kids.

-Look to heaven, trust the Holy Spirit in you, search out scripture and ACT on what the Lord teaches you.
+Look to heaven, trust the Holy Spirit in you, search out Scripture, and act on what the Lord teaches you.
 Faith without action is useless.
-When the Lord reveals Truth to you, you have a responsibility as a parent to act on that, even if it’s hard.
-Trust that He will give you strength when you grow tired (Isaiah 40:29) and your hard work will produce good fruit.
+When the Lord reveals truth to you, you have a responsibility as a parent to act on that, even if it’s hard.
+Trust that He will give you strength when you grow tired (Is.
+40:29) and that your hard work will produce good fruit.